RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 Redis Enterprise Software is supported on several operating systems, cloud environments, and virtual environments.

-## System requirements

-Make sure your system meets these requirements:

-- Only 64-bit operating systems are supported.
-- You must install Redis Enterprise Software directly on the host, not through system cloning.
-- You must install on a clean host with no other applications running so that all RAM is allocated to the operating system and Redis Enterprise Software  only.
-- Linux distributions must be installed with at least "Minimal Install" configuration.

 ## Supported platforms

 <span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software.